Dear Grands and Great-Grands,

 Or they just might say, “Just look at them!
 They are our wildest dreams come true!”

 Mia, Holly, and Solveig graduated from Chaska Public School in 1972, 1973, and 1980.
-The Sunrise Hills Huseths were known for flying the Norwegian flag beneath the Stars & Stripes on a flagpole in the front yard on special occasions and on Norway’s Constitution Day, the 17th of May.
+The Sunrise Hills Huseth home was known for flying the Norwegian flag beneath the Stars & Stripes on a flagpole in the front yard on special occasions and on Norway’s Constitution Day, the 17th of May.
 We served lutefisk and lefse every Christmas dinner; the voices of our ancestors whispering to our souls with each bite.

-As the family grew, some of the grandchildren were not of her blood, and yet her voice is steady and still whispers to each one, “The bond of family is strong and cannot be broken.”
+As the family grew, some of the grandchildren were not of her blood, and yet, her voice was steady and still whispers to each one, “The bond of family is strong and cannot be broken.”

 And sometimes, when the great-grandchildren of Donald and Darlene Huseth are very still and listening very closely to the old stories, or zipping around the edge of a clear glass lake on two skis and then one, or trying lefse for the very first time, or boarding an airplane for the next adventure, or sticking up for the underdog, or having cookies and raspberries after school, they too will mysteriously feel the voices of the past whispering into their souls, “Our family bond is strong and cannot be broken.
 Family is where your story begins.”